Millet Poha Recipe

-Here are some more millet recipes that you might like – Thinai Pongal, Bajre ki Raab, Ragi Kanji, Ragi Idli, and Bhagar.
+Here are some more millet recipes that you might like: Ragi Kanji, Ragi Idli, and Bhagar.

-Millet Poha is a healthy breakfast dish made using flattened millets.
+Millet Poha is a delicious breakfast dish made using flattened millets.

-The recipe is exactly the same as the regular poha recipe except that the poha (flattened rice) is replaced with flattened millet.
+The recipe is the same as the regular poha recipe except that the rice poha (flattened rice) is replaced with flattened millet.

-Eating millets have many health benefits over eating rice and hence this poha made using millets is a great dish to include in your everyday diet.
+Eating millets has many benefits over eating rice; hence, this poha made using millets is a great dish to include in your everyday diet.

-Millets have more protein and fibers than rice.
+Millets have more protein and fiber than rice.

 Millets also have more vitamins and minerals as compared to rice.